 The communication methods for each project are defined individually.
-Here we’ll describe how we approach our communication plan at Django Stars.
+Here we’ll describe how we approach our effective project management communication plan at Django Stars.

 Every stage of the work progress is marked by a meeting with a different purpose and with different requirements for the team and the attendees.
 Meetings mark the checkpoints of the work performed, clarify all the questions, and allow the team to present to their accomplishments toward the big picture.
 In our development process, it looks like this:

 Also known as stand-ups, daily meetings are held for every team member so they can catch up on what’s going on in the process.
 The attendees are all the team members.
 They discuss their current tasks, their progress, and what’s limiting their work.
 If any technical issues emerge, they’re discussed at a separate meeting.